Find a Pest Control Professional

 What Do Black Widow Spiders Look Like?

-Black widow spiders are typically black with two reddish triangular markings usually joined to form a reddish hourglass shape down its back – their most recognized feature.
+Black widow spiders are typically black with two reddish triangular markings usually joined to form a reddish hourglass shape on the underside of their abdomen – their most recognized feature.
 Females are occasionally brownish black.
 Most black widow spiders are 3 to 10 mm long, with females being larger than males.
 Black widow spiders have eight legs and eight simple eyes, including two lateral pairs that almost touch.

 Young black widow spiders are primarily orange and white but acquire more black color as they mature.
 They have markings that are very similar to male adults – with one or two reddish markings on underneath side of abdomen.